gautric/rh-datagrid/README.md

 * ConfigMap
 * DeploymentConfig

-DeploymentConfig injects the RHDG certificat into pod for secure connection.
+DeploymentConfig injects the RHDG certificate into pod for secure connection.

 ## Links